VOTING information

 However, any voter who is waiting in line before 7:00 P.M. will be allowed to vote.

-You may request an Absentee Ballot up to 78 days prior to the date of the Election.
-You must file a separate application for each election for which you are requesting an absentee ballot. (*See qualifications for opting-in below for voters over the age of 65, disabled voters, or military or overseas citizens).
+You must file a separate application for each election for which you are requesting an absentee ballot. (*See qualifications for opting-in for voters over the age of 65, disabled voters, military, and overseas citizens).

-If you are 65 or older or disabled, you may (if you desire) complete one application and receive absentee ballots for the primary, primary runoff, general, and general runoff.
+If you are 65 or older or disabled, you may complete one application and receive absentee ballots for the primary, primary runoff, general, and general runoff.
+You must complete a separate absentee ballot application for the Presidential Preference Primary.

 For a special election cycle a separate application is required for each election including a primary, primary runoff, general, and general runoff.